DariaPantiushina/SplitPay_Promo_Performance_Drop/README.md

 📌 Timeout or API error in SplitPay service for mobile requests → payment fails silently;

-📌 Post–October release introduced a change in eligibility or discount logic breaking iOS calls.
+📌 Post–October release introduced a change in eligibility or discount logic breaking iOS calls;

 **3. Analytical / Data Tracking**

 📌 The event payment_success is missing from iOS logs;

-📌 Session ID mismatch after redirect into SplitPay → completed payments not attributed correctly.
+📌 Session ID mismatch after redirect into SplitPay → completed payments not attributed correctly;

 **4. Behavioral (control)**